-When it comes to supplements for gallbladder health, vitamin C is one of the most frequently mentioned in research studies.
-It may be beneficial for limiting your risk for gallbladder disease, gallstones and cancer of the gallbladder.
-You shouldn't take large doses of vitamin C without first consulting your doctor, however, because it isn't safe for everyone.
+When it comes to vitamins for gallbladder health, vitamin C is one of the most frequently mentioned in research studies.
+It may protect against gallstone disease, gallstones and cancer of the gallbladder.
+You shouldn't take large doses of vitamin C for gallbladder support without first consulting your doctor, however, because it isn't safe for everyone.

-An increase in vitamin C intake may help reduce the risk of gallstones, as can a diet higher in calcium and fiber and lower in fat and refined carbohydrates, noted a review article published in the Nigerian Journal of Surgery in 2013.
+Whereas a deficiency in vitamin C may increase the risk of gallstone formation, supplementing with vitamin C can provide a protective effect.
+A diet higher in calcium and fiber and lower in fat and refined carbohydrates may also provide gallbladder support and reduce the risk of gallstones, notes a review article published in the Nigerian Journal of Surgery in 2013.

-Vitamin C helps increase the breakdown of cholesterol, limiting the risk that it will build up and contribute to the formation of gallstones, reported a study published in BMC Gastroenterology in 2009.
+Note that cholesterol stones, which are made of hardened cholesterol, are more prevalent than pigment stones, which are made of bilirubin.
+Vitamin C helps increase the breakdown of cholesterol, limiting the risk that it will build up and contribute to the formation of gallstones.

 Women should consume at least 75 milligrams of vitamin C per day, and men need at least 90 milligrams daily.
 If you smoke, add another 35 milligrams per day to your vitamin C requirements.
-You can easily meet these needs by eating at least five servings of fruits and vegetables each day, according to the Office of Dietary Supplements.
+You can easily meet these needs by eating at least five servings of fruits and vegetables each day, according to the National Institutes of Health.

 Particularly good sources of vitamin C include citrus fruits, bell peppers, kiwifruit, broccoli, strawberries, tomato, cauliflower, cantaloupe, cabbage and brussels sprouts.

-If you're considering vitamin C supplements, check with your doctor to determine the appropriate amount of vitamin C for you.
+If you're considering vitamin C supplements for gallbladder health, check with your doctor to determine the appropriate amount of vitamin C for you.
 Too much vitamin C can cause nausea, diarrhea and abdominal cramps and may increase your risk for kidney problems.
 Vitamin C can also interact with certain statins and chemotherapy medications.